wso2/docs-mi/en/docs/reference/connectors/google-ads-connector/google-ads-configuration.md

 ## Error codes related to Google Ads Connector

 The connector may encounter errors during operation execution.
 When an error occurs, the `ERROR_MESSAGE` property will contain detailed information about the error.
 You can handle these errors using a `Fault Sequence` in your integration.
-For more information, refer to [Using Fault Sequences]({{base_path}}/learn/examples/sequence-examples/using-fault-sequences/).
+For more information, see [Using Fault Sequences]({{base_path}}/learn/examples/sequence-examples/using-fault-sequences/).

 | Error code | Description |
 | -------- | ------- |